dw/sortedfile/README.md

 When using ``file``, performance may vary according to the buffer size set for the file and the target workload.
-For random reads of single records, a buffer size that approximates the average record length will work better, whereas for quick seeks followed by long sequential reads, a larger size is preferable.
+For random reads of single records, a buffer size that approximates the average record length will work better, whereas for quick seeks followed by long sequential reads, a larger size is probably better.

-Although untested a combination may also work, where one file is used for searching while another is used for sequential reads (using e.g.
-``seq_fp.seek(search_fp.tell())``)